naistangz/Technical_Training/docs/Week4_Python/Test_Driven_Development/README.md

 - TDD is the process of developing and running automated test before actual development of the application.
 - Relies on the repetition of a very short development cycle.
 - Sometimes called **Test First Development**
+- The tests **drive** development

 ## Why do we use TDD?
 - Reduces the number of bugs when applied to legacy projects
 - Decreases bug to code ratio in new projects
 - Increases overall software quality.
 - Increases code quality.
+- TDD is one of the common practices of Agile core development.
+- Agile is feedback driven development and **feedback is critical**
+- Requirements you start with may change during development cycle

 ## Benefits of using TDD
 * **Early bug notification**